Rx Laughter Mission, Values and Methods:

-Rx Laughter, a 501c3 public charity, was founded in 1998 to use the power of comedy to help youth and their families in distress from serious emotional and physical life challenges.
-Since that time, we have implemented humor therapy programs for pediatric patients to help them cope with serious medical conditions such as chronic pain, recovery from surgery, bone marrow treatments, critical isolation care, infusion treatments, addictions, depression, trauma, anger and anxiety.
+Comedy brings immediate relief from pain and sadness.
+This is especially helpful in the short term, giving us a chance to recharge and renew from the exhausting emotional and physical effects of illness.
+We have implemented Rx Laughter therapy programs for pediatric patients to help them cope with serious medical conditions such as chronic pain, recovery from surgery, bone marrow treatments, critical isolation care, infusion treatments, addictions, depression, trauma, anger and anxiety.
 We relieve pain and offer freedom from the constant reminders of illness, pain and fear.
-This gives them the chance to be a "normal" person, to laugh, feel less alone, and to cope with the treatments with renewed energy.
+This allows patients to feel like a "normal" person, to laugh, feel less alone, and to cope with the treatments with renewed energy.
+Our program is based upon our laughter therapy research collaboration with The UCLA Jonsson Cancer Center (see further below).

-Brief history: In 1999, we conceptualized, raised seed funding for and partnered with UCLA's Margaret Stuber MD and Lonnie Zeltzer MD on a medical lab research project at UCLA's Jonsson Cancer Center, Mattel Children's Hospital and The Semel Neuropsychiatric Institute studying how comedy can help children who were having a painful medical procedure.
-Our results were surprising: Simply put, when the children enjoyed funny, uplifting clips, they were able to tolerate the painful medical procedure better.
+Rx Laughter Research: In 1999, we conceptualized, raised seed funding for and partnered with UCLA's Margaret Stuber MD and Lonnie Zeltzer MD on a medical lab research project at UCLA's Jonsson Cancer Center, Mattel Children's Hospital and The Semel Neuropsychiatric Institute studying how comedy can help children who were having a painful medical procedure.
+Our results, published in ECAM in 2007 were surprising: Simply put, when the children enjoyed funny, uplifting clips, they were able to tolerate the painful medical procedure better.
+The most interesting finding was that the children did not have to laugh out loud to reap the emotional and physical benefits of comedy.
+The enjoyment of the humorous videos was enough to produce the beneficial results!
 The children were able to go through the medical procedure with less pain - and their anxiety decreased.
-While preliminary, these results were solid enough for an outside scientific peer-reviewed medical board to approve it for publication in in the international medical journal Evidence-Based Complementary Alternative Medicine, October 2007.
-Laughter, Humor and Pain Perception in Children: A Pilot Study -- Stuber et al. 6 (2): 271 -- Evidence-based Complementary and Alternative Medicine
+While preliminary, these results were solid enough for an outside scientific peer-reviewed medical board to approve it for publication in the international medical journal Evidence-Based Complementary Alternative Medicine, October 2007.
+Laughter, Humor and Pain Perception in Children: A Pilot Study -- Stuber et al. 6 (2): 271 -- Evidence-based Complementary and Alternative Medicine.

 Website written and edited by Sherry Hilber.